-(i) NOTE: For PCIe SSD devices, only the Apply Now option is available.
-This operation is not supported in staged mode.
+- NOTE: For PCle SSD devices, only the Apply Now option is available.
+This operation is not supported in staged mode. - 5.
+Click Apply.

 If the job is not created, a message indicating that the job creation was not successful is displayed.
 Also, the message ID and the recommended response action is displayed.